Jalston Fowler: Personal life

-Fowler has two sons, Jalston, Jr. and Jayce.
-He is married to BreShawn Fowler.
-They were married February 17, 2019.
+Fowler has two sons, Jalston Jr. and Jayce.
+He and his wife, BreShawn, got married on February 17, 2019.
 Fowler graduated with a degree in human environmental science from Alabama in 2013 and received his master's degree in sports management from Alabama in 2015.
-His brother, Joe, was accidentally shot and killed at a friend's house in 2007.
+Fowler's brother, Joe, was accidentally shot and killed at a friend's house in 2007.